Ji-Yingchao/cDedup/README.md

 ```
 + Restore a workload of from the system
 ```
-./cDedup --Task restore --RestorePath [path to restore] --RestoreRecipe [which version to restore(1 ~ no. of the last retained version)]
+./cDedup --Task restore --RestorePath [path to restore] --RestoreVersion [which version to restore(1 ~ no. of the last retained version)]
 ```

 ### CDC deduplication Usage